Ah, a new year. Time to firm up those resolutions, pare down possessions, eat more vegetables and ... get divorced.

 According to the survey's results, 43 percent of respondents who didn't announce divorce proceedings until after the holidays said they didn't want to dampen the festivities.
 One-third of those couples wanted to have "one last Christmas as a family," while another third cited a lack of public confirmation as their reason for keeping mum.
 Eleven percent didn't want to upset family members with the news, and 9 percent didn't want to spoil a child's birthday that fell around the holidays.

-"I don't think that there is a 'right time' in the vast majority of cases," says Hickman, "it is distressing news for any family at any time.
+"I don't think that there is a right time [to file for divorce] in the vast majority of cases," said Hickman.
+"It is distressing news for any family at any time.
 There is, however, a right way in terms of the messaging — especially if children are involved.
 Parents need to make their children aware that they love them and that they are the most important thing in their lives.
 It is crucial that parents get the message across that they will continue to co-parent effectively going forward."